kwiatks/climate-change-setup-oxford/README.md

 - Click the circular symbol to the top right of the screen and check your username is shown
 - You are now part of the Trial group

 - **VERY IMPORTANT** : Pass on your IBM ID to one of the IBM team (who will be in the Large Meeting Room (LMR) upstairs from 6:45pm) since we have arranged for special access to some datasets that are not usually available.
 They will add you to the Oxford Group.
 We MUST carry this out by 8:40pm or so on Fri 7th Feb 2020.
-We will reply back indicating you have been added and will also send The Weather Company API keys and the Datasets/DataLayers spreadsheet.
+We will reply back indicating you have been added and will also send The Weather Company API keys and the Datasets/DataLayers spreadsheet (see below).

 ## 3. MUST DO : Register your IBM ID to get access to PAIRS APIs

-You must have done item 1 above before doing this step, you need an active IBM ID.
+You must have done step 1 above before doing this step, an active IBM ID is required.

 In order to allow your IBM ID access to the PAIRS APIs you will need to register your IBM ID.

 **NOTE** When you click on the link below you will be asked to fill in your IBM ID and a password.
 Do **NOT** enter your IBM ID password in the Password field - put 'pairs' (lowercase, without quotes) instead.

 - Go to http://ibm.biz/pairs-api-register
-- At the username/password prompt, enter your IBM ID.  **DO NOT** put your IBM password for password field, just type 'pairs' (lowercase, without quotes).
+- At the username/password prompt, enter your IBM ID.  **DO NOT** use your IBM password for password field, just type 'pairs' (lowercase, without quotes).
 Click OK
 - You will see long string of characters returned (example 80889d27-e42a-4e13-8f37-4829659620cc, your text will be different to this example), save the reply to a text editor of your choice
 - Refresh your browser to go to the same link and you should get a reply which contains your IBM ID email (example : {"_id":"pairs-**your IBM ID**","_rev":"1-c7a7500961d845a7ce0f8ea8a430295a","token":"80889d27-e42a-4e13-8f37-4829659620cc"}), this confirms you are registered to call the PAIRS APIs initerface
 - Save away the reply to a text editor of your choice